What is the Environmental Act?

 Public Participation and Transparency

-The Environment Act recognizes the importance of public participation and transparency in environmental decision-making.
+The Environmental Act recognizes the importance of public participation and transparency in environmental decision-making.
 It provides opportunities for public involvement in the environmental impact assessment process, allowing for public input and feedback.

 Transparency is also essential, as it allows for public scrutiny of environmental decision-making and ensures that decision-makers are accountable for their actions.
 Public access to environmental information is an essential component of transparency.
 This includes access to information about environmental permits and licenses, as well as information about the potential environmental impact of proposed projects.